Particle Filter for Bayesian Inference on Privatized Data: Introduction

 \textbf{Contributions} In this paper, we develop a custom particle filtering algorithm to sample from the private posterior distribution $\pi(\theta, x \mid \sdp)$.
-To tailor the algorithm to the DP setting, we introduce two customizations: 1) an artificial schedule on the privacy parameter $\epsilon$ and 2) the rejection step of \citet{gong2022exact}.
-The schedule has a tempering effect on intermediate target distribution and the rejection step helps to efficiently target the private posterior distribution, avoiding the bias introduced by approximate Bayesian computing (ABC) approaches.
-Following the generic structure of particle filtering, our method \begin{itemize} \item is widely applicable and only requires the ability to sample from the prior and data model, and the ability to evaluate the densities of the prior and the privacy mechanism, \item uses a novel tempering of the privacy budget $\epsilon$, in place of the usual ABC schedule, \item allows for parallelization across the particles in each cycle, \item results in consistent estimates, Central Limit Theorem (CLT), and accurate estimates of the Monte Carlo errors, which can provide an asymptotic confidence interval (CI) for the true particle quantities. \end{itemize}
+To tailor the algorithm to the DP setting, we introduce two customizations: (1) an artificial schedule on the privacy parameter $\epsilon$ and (2) the rejection step of \citet{gong2022exact}.
+The schedule has a tempering effect on the intermediate target distribution, and the rejection step helps to efficiently target the private posterior distribution, avoiding the bias introduced by approximate Bayesian computing (ABC) approaches.
+Following the generic structure of particle filtering, our method \begin{itemize} \item is widely applicable and only requires the ability to sample from the prior and data model, and the ability to evaluate the densities of the prior and the privacy mechanism, \item uses a novel tempering of the privacy budget $\epsilon$, in place of the usual ABC schedule, \item allows for parallelization across the particles in each cycle, \item results in consistent estimates, the central limit theorem (CLT), and accurate estimates of the Monte Carlo standard errors (MCSE), giving an asymptotic confidence interval (CI) for the true posterior quantities, and \item {yields an estimate of the marginal likelihood for the sensitive data.} \end{itemize}

+{Importantly, these estimates are nontrivial to derive in the DP setting and may be compromised without the specific structural design of our proposed algorithm (see Section~\ref{sec: particle filters for DP} for further elaboration).}

-We apply our method to a location-scale Gaussian case and a simple linear regression case to demonstrate its improved performance on computation efficiency compared to \citet{ju2022data}'s data augmentation MCMC and \citet{gong2022exact}'s rejection ABC algorithm, which will be referred to hereafter as DP-DA-MCMC and DP-Reject-ABC respectively.
+To evaluate our method, we apply it to location-scale normal, linear regression {and Gaussian mixture models} to demonstrate its improved performance on computation efficiency compared to \citet{ju2022data}'s data augmentation MCMC and \citet{gong2022exact}'s rejection ABC algorithm, which will be referred to hereafter as DP-DA-MCMC and DP-Reject-ABC, respectively.
 Additionally, we apply our method to 2021 Canadian Census data to perform a DP logistic regression via objective perturbation, showcasing its practical application.